Bartter syndromePotassium wasting; Salt-wasting nephropathy

 Exams and Tests

-The diagnosis of Bartter syndrome is usually suspected when low levels of potassium are seen in the blood.
-The potassium level is usually less than 2.5 mEq/L. Unlike other forms of kidney disease, this condition does not cause high blood pressure and there is a tendency toward low blood pressure.
-Other signs of this syndrome include:
+Bartter syndrome is usually suspected when a blood test finds a low level of potassium in the blood.
+Unlike other forms of kidney disease, this condition does not cause high blood pressure.
+There is a tendency toward low blood pressure.
+Laboratory tests may show:

 - High levels of potassium, calcium, and chloride in the urine